 Swedish quality of life is famously high-ranking.
 What’s the secret?
-A new case-study reveals significant health effects of the Swedish “close to nature” lifestyle - with a stress decrease of 70 percent after only 72 hours.
+A case-study made 2017 reveals significant health effects of the Swedish “close to nature” lifestyle – with a stress decrease of 70 percent after only 72 hours.

 To explore the effects of the unique relationship Swedes have with nature, Sweden did a case study in September 2017.
 Five people with some of the most stressful jobs got to experience Sweden’s 'close to nature' lifestyle, whilst their well-being was measured by leading researchers.
 During the study, the participants stayed in custom-built cabins made of glass to be as close to nature as possible.
 After 72 hours, they all showed a decrease in blood pressure, stress levels and heart rate – and they became more creative too.

 Could you or anyone you know benefit from winding down in Swedish nature?